The original biblical manuscripts, women Bible teachers, assurance for believers, God's

 for all of God's people.
 I believe -- and feel confirmed in my heart by the Spirit (Romans 8) --

-that the "new" covenant which replaced it was also for ALL of God's people and not just a select
+that the "new" covenant that replaced it was also for ALL of God's people and not just a select

 Take a look at Hebrews 9:11-23.
 What contrast does that